 root@server:~# hashcat -m 0 hashes rockyou.txt --force hashcat (v4.0.1) starting...
 OpenCL Platform #1: The pocl project ==================================== * Device #1: pthread-Intel(R) Xeon(R) CPU E7- 4870 @ 2.40GHz, 256/739 MB allocatable, 1MCU Hashes: 8 digests; 8 unique digests, 1 unique salts Bitmaps: 16 bits, 65536 entries, 0x0000ffff mask, 262144 bytes, 5/13 rotates Rules: 1 Dictionary cache built: * Filename..: rockyou.txt * Passwords.: 14344391 * Bytes.....: 139921497 * Keyspace..: 14344384 * Runtime...: 3 secs

-If you set up a server, or any information system for that matter, it is should be important to also secure it as much as possible.
+If you set up a server, or any information system for that matter, it is important to also secure it as much as possible.
 A crucial part of that securing process is implementing an intrusion prevention system (IPS), which in turn includes adding protection against different types of brute-force attacks.
-With it you can apply security on certain ports or services in your server (e.g. apache, ssh, ftp) or even try and to secure all of them.
-There are a lot of ways how to mitigate a brute-force attack, like slowing them down or to giving false positive results to the attacker.
+With an IPS you can apply security on certain ports or services in your server (e.g. apache, ssh, ftp).
+There are a lot of ways to mitigate a brute-force attack.
+You can slow them down or to giving false-positive results to the attacker.
 These are not the best practical solutions though, as the attacker with an average level of expertise will know how to avoid them.